-A Bill to make divorce quicker and easier in England and Wales was published by the Government in October 2019.
+A Bill to make divorce quicker and easier in England and Wales was published by the Government in December 2019.
 A previous Bill was dropped because it ran out of parliamentary time ahead of the General Election in December 2019.

 The Divorce, Dissolution and Separation Bill would further liberalise our law, which already allows far too many divorces.
 The most recent figures available show that there were over 100,000 divorces in 2017.